carsonfarmer/blog/content/blog/tutorial_1_statistical_modeling_introduction.md

 Slug: statistical-modeling-python-introduction
 Latex:

+Welcome to the first in a series of tutorials on using Python for introductory statistical analysis.
+As I put more of these tutorials online, you should be able to access them easily by [clicking][category] or searching for the relevant
+category: "Statistical Modeling for Python".

 {% notebook tutorial_1_statistical_modeling_introduction.ipynb %}

-As I put more of these tutorials online, you should be able to access them easily by [clicking][category] or searching for the relevant category:
-"Statistical Modeling for Python".

 [category]: http://www.carsonfarmer.com/category/statistical-modeling-for-python.html